pratikthanki/pratikthanki.github.io/posts/estimating-pi/index.md

 University of Applied Sciences Graubünden calculated \\( \pi \\) to [62.8 trillion digits](https://www.fhgr.ch/fachgebiete/angewandte-zukunftstechnologien/davis-zentrum/pi-challenge/).

-Consider a circle within a sqaure (like the image below) with a radius of 1.
+Consider a circle within a square (like the image below) with a radius of 1.
-We can take a pair of random numbers between 0 and 1 and plot them in the upper right quadrant.
+We can take a pair of random numbers between 0 and 1 and plot them in the upper right quadrant only.

 ![circle-in-square](./circle-in-square.png)